paperhive/frontend/README.md

 continuously builds the project (upon changes of the code) and fires up an HTTP server which can be reached via `http://localhost:8080`.
-For debugging purposes, gulp can be run with the environment variable `DEBUG=true` which omits all minimizations and includes source maps for javascript and css.
+For debugging purposes, gulp can be run with the environment variable `DEBUG=true` which omits all minimizations and includes source maps for JavaScript and CSS.
 Note that this substantially speeds up the build process.
 So for development you probably want to run
 ```
 DEBUG=true gulp serve